tom-smith-okta/okta-api-center/gateways/mulesoft/readme.md

 ![alt text](https://s3.us-east-2.amazonaws.com/tom-smith-okta-api-center-images/mulesoft_edit_environment.png)

-Repeat these steps to add your client provider to the Sandox environment
+Repeat these steps to add your client provider to the Sandbox environment

 ## Deploy Your Mulesoft API